ibm-cloud-docs/Cloudant/best-practices/best-practices3.md

 - {{site.data.keyword.cloudant_short_notm}} guide to versions and [MVCC](/docs/Cloudant?topic=Cloudant-document-versioning-and-mvcc#document-versioning-and-mvcc)
 - Three-part blog series on [conflicts](https://blog.cloudant.com/search.html#Introduction%20to%20conflicts)

-## Deleting documents doesn't delete them
+## Deleting documents doesn't delete them (immediately)
 {: #deleting-documents}

-Deleting a document from an {{site.data.keyword.cloudant_short_notm}} database doesn’t purge it.
-Deletion is implemented by writing a new revision of the document under deletion, with an added field `_deleted: true`.
+Deleting a document from an {{site.data.keyword.cloudant_short_notm}} creates a new document revision that contains only document metadata: the `_id`, `_rev`, and a `_deleted` flag.
 This special revision is called a `tombstone`.
-Tombstones still take up space and are also passed around by the replicator.
+Tombstones still take up a small amount of space and are also passed around by the replicator.
+After 90 days, the tombstone itself is completely removed.

-Models that rely on frequent deletions of documents are not suitable for {{site.data.keyword.cloudant_short_notm}}.
-For more information, see {{site.data.keyword.cloudant_short_notm}} tombstone [docs](/docs/Cloudant?topic=Cloudant-documents#-tombstone-documents).
+For more information, see [{{site.data.keyword.cloudant_short_notm}} tombstone documents](/docs/Cloudant?topic=Cloudant-documents#-tombstone-documents).

 ## Be careful with updates
 {: #take-care-with-updates}